If you love the flavor of sourdough but don’t have time for long proofing times, I developed this sourdough discard bread recipe just for you!

 Score the dough.
 Bake in a covered Dutch oven at 475 F for 25 minutes.
 Remove the cover and bake at for an additional 10 to 15 minutes, depending on how dark you'd like your crust.

-This dough contains a lot of water about 73 percent.
+- This dough contains a lot of water (about 73% hydration).
 It’s completely normal for your dough to feel very sticky and difficult to handle right after it’s mixed.
-Allowing your dough to rest for 15 minutes after mixing will let the flour hydrate completely and the gluten to develop.
-The short rest periods between folds will make the dough less tacky and much easier to handle.
+Don't panic!
+Be gentle, use your fingertips during stretch and fold, and keep your hands damp to make it easier to handle.

 You may also like